-On September 29, 1999, Charles River Laboratories, Inc. (the "Company" or "Charles River") consummated a recapitalization transaction in connection with a recapitalization agreement dated July 25, 1999 (the "Recapitalization Agreement") with Bausch & Lomb Incorporated ("B&L"), subsidiaries of B&L (such subsidiaries and B&L are referred to, collectively, as the "Rollover Shareholders"), Endosafe, Inc. (renamed Charles River Laboratories Holdings, Inc., referred to as "Holdings") and CRL Acquisition LLC, a subsidiary of DLJ Merchant Banking Partners II, L.P. ("DLJMB").
-Prior to the consummation of the Recapitalization, the Company became a wholly owned subsidiary of Holdings was recapitalized in a transaction providing aggregate consideration of \$456.2 million, consisting of \$400.0 million in cash, a subordinated discount note for \$43.0 million to be issued by Holdings to the Rollover Shareholders and equity to be retained by the Rollover Shareholders with a fair market value of \$13.2 million (the "Recapitalization").
+On September 29, 1999, Charles River Laboratories, Inc. (the "Company" or "Charles River") consummated a recapitalization transaction in connection with a recapitalization agreement dated July 25, 1999 (the "Recapitalization Agreement") with Bausch & Lomb Incorporated ("B&L"), subsidiaries of B&L (such subsidiaries and B&L are referred to, collectively, as the "Subsidiaries of Bausch & Lomb"), Endosafe, Inc. (renamed Charles River Laboratories Holdings, Inc., referred to as "Holdings") and CRL Acquisition LLC, a subsidiary of DLJ Merchant Banking Partners II, L.P. ("DLJMB").
+Prior to the consummation of the Recapitalization, the Company became a wholly owned subsidiary of Holdings.
+Holdings has no operations other than those related to Charles River.
+Holdings was recapitalized in a transaction providing aggregate consideration of \$456.2 million, consisting of \$400.0 million in cash, a subordinated discount note for \$43.0 million to be issued by Holdings to the Subsidiaries of Bausch & Lomb and equity to be retained by the Subsidiaries of Bausch & Lomb with a fair market value of \$13.2 million (the "Recapitalization").
 The \$400.0 million cash consideration was raised through the following: